Vodafone NBN Plans Review

 Vodafone deals exclusively in NBN plans, shying away from ADSL completely.
-All of its NBN plans come with unlimited data and three speed tiers are available.
-See below for a quick glance of what Vodafone has dished up in the NBN space.
+All of its NBN plans come with unlimited data, and five speed tiers are available, as listed below.

 Vodafone also backs its plans with a ’30 Day Network Satisfaction Guarantee’, meaning if you don’t ‘love’ the network within the first 30 days of signing up, or within 30 days of NBN activation, you can cancel and not attract any extra fees.
 You do have to return the modem to a Vodafone store within 10 days, however.